 Draughts Board Game Café | Dalston, Waterloo

-A partially crowd-funded board game café in an old Dalston pie & mash shop and the archways beneath Waterloo station, stocking more than 800 games and a much smaller selection of local craft beers, ales, ciders and wines, as well as homemade baked goods.
-READ MORE
+A pair of partially crowd-funded board game cafés, set in an old Dalston pie & mash shop (Draughts Hackney) and the archways beneath Waterloo station (Draughts Waterloo).
+Each Draughts bar stocks more than 800 games – and a much smaller selection of local craft beers, ales, ciders and wines.
+Plus, if you get peckish, homemade baked goods, burgers, and shareable snacks.

 Numbers?
 You can book for up to 8 people, which is about as many people as you can squeeze around a decent-sized board-game – but there’s also a private room at Draughts Hackney which has room for 10, or you can scale up and hire out the whole place for the world’s biggest game of sardines.